 Lehigh Valley Hospital Muhlenberg* (484) 884-2522

 * SAFE/SANE nurses are available at both hospitals.
 These nurses are trained to work specifically with victims to collect and preserve evidence and provide medical attention.
 Transportation is available through the Advocates.
 It is important, if possible, that victims seek medical attention within 48 hours and do not shower or change clothes.
 Evidence can often still be collected up to 5 days after an incident occurs.
+While Bethlehem Police will respond to the hospital, the survivor retains the choice whether to talk to the police.

 Sexual assault continues to be a concern on college campuses across America.